rm-hull/programming-enchiladas/README.md

 | monet.* | All the https://github.com/rm-hull/monet drawing functions. |
 | jayq.* | https://github.com/ibdknox/jayq jQuery bindings. |

-This software is definitely alpha work-in-progress, please treat as such.
+**NOTE**: This software is definitely alpha work-in-progress, please treat as such.

 ## Prerequisites